LnxRls/CS504/README.md

 The decompressed file should be a file with a .sql extension.
 That's a backup of the MySQL database with all the Kaggle site data, indexes, stored procs written to load the data and anything else that comes with them.

+Create a database named SMIL and a user named stavros on the localhost with granted privileges in order to restore the database.

 To restore the database backup, you'll need to run a restore MySQL command as shown at https://phoenixnap.com/kb/how-to-backup-restore-a-mysql-database
 You can restore the backup of MySQL database on the VBox VM you already installed for the HWork, or on any other machine you prefer.